What is Tolyamory? What do I Need to Know About Tolyamory? Insights From a Couples Therapist

 What are our boundaries around being tolyamorous?
 Am I allowed to share details about my sexual adventures with you if I feel I wish to, or is keeping all information to myself a hard line?
 What if you ask about my encounters or want to know more?
 What if I want to ask about yours?
 What if I want to be polyamorous while you prefer to be tolyamorous?
 Can I share with my other partners that you and I are tolyamorous?
 Why or why not?

 Are we properly prioritizing our relationship?
-In other words, if you both agree to be tolyamorous, it is important not to make the assumption that your relationship won’t be affected, and to not take one another – or your commitment – for granted.
+In other words, if you both agree to be tolyamorous, it is important not to make the assumption that your relationship won’t be affected and to not take one another—or your commitment—for granted.
 For example, what happens when family obligations prevent time with extramarital partners?
 How will you each navigate if the liaisons become too emotionally involved?
 What about phone calls, texts, and communications with lovers?
 Do you prefer to have numerous tolyamorous connections or do you prefer one consistent tolyamorous partner?
 How will that impact your primary relationship?
-What happens if one or both of you start to feel disconnection with each other?
+What happens if one or both of you start to feel disconnected from each other?
 How will you repair and reconnect?